-District Taxes (Ad Valorem).
-Classify district taxes as non-operating revenues.
+District Taxes (Ad Valorem) -- District taxes should be classified as non-operating revenues.

-Investment Income.
-Classify investment income as non-operating revenue, unless the income is legally restricted to a specific program.
-In that case, report investment income as operating revenues of the program, as in the case of endowment income restricted to specific programs.
+Investment Income -- Investment income should be classified as non-operating revenue, unless the income is legally restricted to a specific program.
+In that case it should be reported as operating revenues of the program, as in the case of endowment income restricted to specific programs.

-Restricted Revenues.
-The reporting for restricted revenues falls under the same revenue reporting categories listed earlier in this report.
-Under the single-column reporting format, these revenues would be included in the major source categories:
+Restricted Revenues -- The reporting for restricted revenues falls under the same revenue reporting categories listed earlier in this report.
+Under the single-column reporting format these revenues would be included in the major source categories:

-- Operating revenues
+- Operating Revenues

-- Non-operating revenues
+- Non-Operating Revenues

-- Capital contributions, additions to endowments, and special and extraordinary items
+- Capital contributions, additions to endowments, and special and extraordinary items.

-Auxiliary Enterprises.
-Auxiliary Enterprise revenues are considered a "major revenue source" and should be reported as a separate line in the operating revenue section.
+Auxiliary Enterprises -- Auxiliary Enterprise revenues are considered a "major revenue source," and should be reported as a separate line in the operating revenue section.

-Provision for Bad Debt.
-For accounts receivables that affect revenue, record the provision for bad debt against the applicable revenue.
-For receivables that do not affect revenue, e.g., student loans, record as an expense.
+Provision for Bad Debt - For accounts receivables that affect revenue, record the provision for bad debt against the applicable revenue.
+For receivables that do not affect revenue (i.e. student loans) record as an expense.